Code-Institute-Submissions/DCD-MilestoneProject/README.md

 ## Change Log

+### 02/08/2018
+- Added pagination to custom search results and view all recipes.

 ### 01/08/2018
 - Added route for viewing all recipes without any filters (all_recipes.html).
 - Added like(upvote) feature.
 This feature is limited to registered users.